 Asterisk source developer

-All you need to know about Asterisk development is located on the Asterisk Wiki.
+All you need to know about Asterisk development is located on the Development documentation page.
 If you already know what you are looking for, then dive right in.
 Below, you’ll find some helpful tips to lead you to the right place.

 Basics of Asterisk development